C.O.R.E.

 -

-Outside of the zoom live sessions, students are encouraged to engage with each other in the Mighty Network portal, Signal–private group chat and IRL if they reside in the same location.
+Outside of the Zoom live sessions, students are encouraged to engage with each other in the Mighty Network portal, Signal–private group chat and IRL if they reside in the same location.

-Outside of the zoom live sessions, students are engaging with the faculty through course work.
+Outside of the Zoom live sessions, students are engaging with the faculty through course work.

 We have a teacher’s assistant assigned to each faculty, and they also can support in making sure that communication is happening smoothly.